Posterior Matching for Gaussian Broadcast Channels with Feedback: Channel Model and Preliminaries

-A Hadamard matrix [15] of order $n$ is an $(n\times n)$ matrix of $+1$s and $-1$s such that ${\bf H}{\bf H}^T=n{\bf I}$.
-In fact, it is not yet known for which values of $n$ an ${\bf H}_n$ does exists.
-However, we know that if a Hadamard matrix of order $n$ exists, then $n$ is $1, 2, 4$, or a multiple of $4$.
-Moreover, if $n$ is of the form $2^m$, $m$ a positive integer, we can construct ${\bf H}_n$ by using the Sylvester method.
-Besides, the Paley construction, which uses quadratic residues, can be used to construct Hadamard matrices of order $n$, where $n$ is of the form $(p+1)$, $p$ is a prime, and $n$ is a multiple of $4$.
+The binary Hadamard matrix \cite{key9} of order $M$ is an $(M\times M)$ matrix of $+1$s and $-1$s such that ${\bf H}_M{\bf H}_M^T=M{\bf I}$ where ${\bf I}$ is the $(M\times M)$ identity matrix.
+It is not yet known for which values of $M$ an ${\bf H}_M$ exists.
+However, we know that if the Hadamard matrix of order $M$ exists then $M$ is $1, 2, 4$, or a multiple of $4$.
+Moreover, if $M$ is of the form $2^m$ for a positive integer $m$ we can construct ${\bf H}_M$ by using Sylvester's method.
+In addition, Paley's construction, which uses quadratic residues, can be used to construct Hadamard matrices of order $M$ when $M$ is equal to $p+1$ for a prime $p$ and $M$ is also a multiple of $4$.